pkf-od/AWS-Uptime-Alerts/README.md

 4. Select `Email` as the protocol, and enter an email address as the endpoint.
 ![Topic Subscriptions](/Images/Topic/TopicSubscriptions.png)
 5. Repeat steps 3 and 4 to add more email addresses to this SNS Topic.
 6. After adding an email address to the SNS Topic, you will receive a confirmation email.
 Confirm the new subscription by clicking on the link in this email.
-After confirmation, navigate back to your SNS Topic, where you can confirm the status of your subscription.
+After confirmation, navigate back to your SNS Topic, where you can confirm the status of your subscription.<br>
 ![Email Confirmation](/Images/Topic/EmailConfirmation.png)

 ### Everything should now be setup, and you should have functioning AWS Email Notifications!